mariodavid/mariodavid.github.io/_posts/2017-05-19-security-constraints-in-cuba.md

 The first requirement deals with the fact that orders can be updated only when the order is not already in status "closed".

-I will show the solution as the two parts `Constraint` and `Groovy script` that have to be created in the corresponding access group.
+I will show the solution as the two parts <code>Constraint</code> and <code>Groovy script</code> that have to be created in the corresponding access group.
 After that I will describe the solution and potential problems.

 For this requirement there are three possible solutions:

 #### 1.1.
 Solution: simple constraint check

-`Constraint`
+<code>Constraint</code>
 {% highlight json %}
 {
   "entityName": "cesc$Order",